-The Sufi weltanschauung was based on three basic postulates which determined their attitude towards God, man and society.
+The Sufism is based on three basic postulates which determined their attitude towards God, man and society.

 1. All people are the children of God on earth The Sunnan-i-Abu Da’ud reports that the Prophet used to pray at night: ‘Oh God!
 I bear witness that all Thy creatures are brothers ’.